endoflife-date/endoflife.date/products/macos.md

 ---
 >[macOS](https://en.wikipedia.org/wiki/MacOS) (aka OS X, Mac OS X) is the primary operating system for Apple's Mac computers.

-Major versions of macOS are released once a year now, usually maitained for three years.
+Major versions of macOS are released once a year now, and usually maintained for three years.